-The first locomotive arrived in 1841 and was called “Peak,” built by Robert Stephenson and Co.
-The track ran behind the workshop, and the original water tank for re-filling the steam trains still stands behind the workshops with a carriage sitting on the lines beside it.
+The first locomotive arrived at this railway in 1841 and was called “Peak,” built by Robert Stephenson and Co.
+The track ran behind the workshop, and the original water tank for re-filling the steam trains still stand behind the workshops with a carriage sitting on the lines beside it.

-The High Peak Trail stretches out for 17 ½ miles through to Dowlow near Buxton.
-In the industrial days when this would have been a busy track, mostly transporting minerals from the quarries, later a licence for carrying passengers on a separate track.
+The High Peak Trail stretches out for seventeen ½ miles through to Dowlow near Buxton.
+In the industrial days this would have been a busy rail track, mostly transporting minerals from the quarries, later a licence for carrying passengers on a separate track.

 Steam trains would have had an extra help on these steep inclines using a pully system with heavy cabling, although originally Hemp rope or chain was used, the cables can be seen today as an example.
 The locomotive and train were hauled up by a static steam engine.

 The inclines are so steep, braking on these sections as you can imagine was also very tricky.
 There were only a few local accidents involving locomotives the most serious was a fatal one in 1937.

 The High Peak Junction workshop these days is a tourist centre which also has a working forge, which was fired up on one of our visits and examples of local crafts such as a basic wood turning lathe, music was laid on and relaxing too.
 We found out later in our circular walk at a café at Cromford canal, the Friends of the Cromford Canal had organized the activities which made our walk so interesting and fun.